SolarWinds Cyberattack & The Insurrection at The Capitol – How They Compare20 January, 2021

 There may be a future where cybercrime is less common and less costly, but it’s a distant future.
 Until then, a keen eye toward comprehensive information security infrastructure is critically important.

 At ShareVault, we provide a solution that can assist in mitigating risks like the two above and many others.
-We provide a cloud-based document sharing solution which is helpful for sharing confidential info with external parties.
+We provide a cloud-based document sharing solution that is helpful for sharing confidential info with external parties.

-In addition, Dynamic Native File Protection or DNFP, can be added as a powerful feature providing an invisible layer of security and protection.
+In addition, Dynamic Native File Protection, or DNFP, can be added as a powerful feature providing an invisible layer of security and protection.
 Rest assured, whether documents are in transit, being shared outside of a firewall, or stored on a member's computer at home, they are protected.

 We're happy to confidentially discuss any concerns you may have.

 ShareVault hosts a cloud-based document-sharing repository where documents can be shared both simply and securely.
-It is commonly used for M&A transactions, Life Science partnering, fundraising, boardroom communications, legal processes and any other applications where documents need to be shared with the utmost security.
+It is commonly used for M&A transactions, Life Science partnering, fundraising, boardroom communications, legal processes, and any other applications where documents need to be shared with the utmost security.